www-splitcells-net/net.splitcells.network/doc/manual/setup.md

 Note that thereby a folder will be created in the current location.
 The newly created folder should not be moved, after the setup.

+There are 2 ways to install this program.

 ## Most Compatible Setup Instructions
 ```sh
 git clone https://gitlab.com/splitcells/net.splitcells.os.state.interface.git